ben628/bootstrap_wordpress/README.md

 Download the latest version of the repository, and place the bootstrap and bootstrap-child folders into your theme folder in your Wordpress install.

-Rename bootstrap-child to the name of your new theme, and edit style.css and updated the header information to reflect your new theme name and information.
+Rename bootstrap-child to the name of your new theme, and edit style.css and update the header information - specifically the Theme name/url and the Author information.

 Activate the new child theme in Wordpress, and start modifying it to meet your needs.
+Keep in mind that the purpose of this theme is not Wordpress bells and whistles, but rather a very clean theme that includes Bootstrap and Responsive functionality.
+If you are looking for a full featured theme, you probably want to look somewhere else.